chromium/chromium/services/device/generic_sensor/windows/README.md

 implementing a low-pass-filter over the values returned by the ACCELEROMETER in order to remove the contribution of the gravitational force.

+*The GRAVITY sensor type is provided by implementing a low-pass-filter over the values returned by the ACCELEROMETER in order to get the contribution of the gravitational force.

 The "Sensor GUID" column specifies the names of the sensor type GUIDs used to provide data for a SensorType.
 Any SensorType not mentioned by